Home

 Master of Science in Criminal Justice (Forensic Psychology degree Concentration):

-The Forensic Psychology degree concentration is also offered in the three semester format with the addition of a May Term Course or thesis option.
-The Forensic Psychology concentration is designed for students interested in examining the relationship between Psychology and the Criminal Justice system.
-Students will develop knowledge and expertise in crisis intervention, counseling, psychopathology, personality assessment, and research methods.
-(Note: This concentration is offered only in Tiffin University's seated classrooms.)
+The Forensic Psychology Concentration is offered in a four semester format, with the addition of an intercession course or thesis option.
+This concentration is designed for students interested in examining the relationship between Psychology and the Criminal Justice system.
+As a student, you will develop knowledge and expertise in crisis intervention, counseling, psychopathology, personality assessment, and research methods.

-Many thanks to Trevor Brush for letting us know about the course.
+Many thanks to Trevor Brush for letting us know about these forensic psychology programs.

 Bachelor's Degree in Forensic Psychology: